Tamacchi/Tamacchi-Hyperion-Remix/README.md

 https://github.com/Lupinixx/SlimeVR-Hyperion-BMI160-PCB

-I have originally contributed to the 804040 STL variants for the Lupinixx PCB.
+I have originally contributed to the 804040 STL variants for the Lupinix PCB.
 If you would like to use those, please take the STL files from here instead.
 (Non-aux version)